 - Trend Micro

-- CloudPassage Halo is only platform with three SKUs: Halo Cloud Secure, Halo Server Secure, and Halo Container Secure.
-All three are allow according to usage level.
+- CloudPassage Halo is the only platform with three SKUs: Halo Cloud Secure, Halo Server Secure, and Halo Container Secure.
+All three are allowed according to the user level.

 - CloudPassage provides automated security visibility and compliance monitoring for workloads running in any on-premises, public, or hybrid cloud environment.

-- File integrity monitoring, software vulnerability analysis, and log-based intrusion detection are among the features.
+- The features include file integrity monitoring, software vulnerability analysis, and log-based intrusion detection.

-- CloudPassage’s key differentiator is the platform’s automated approach to determining when and if a certain workload or configuration differs from defined policies.
+- CloudPassage’s key differentiator is the platform’s auto approach to determining when and if a particular workload or configuration differs from set policies.

 - In October 2019, FireEye announced its FireEye Cloud Security companies solution, which includes cloud versions of FireEye Cybersecurity, on-demand security analytics, and the FireEye Helix security operations platform.

-- Virtual network security is FireEye’s key differentiator, allowing organizations to have complete traffic visibility with deep granularity.
+- Virtual network security is FireEye’s key differentiator, allowing organizations complete traffic visibility with deep granularity.